Ponderix/PMS-engine/DOCUMENTATION.md

 For this to work you will need either SVG or topojson maps.
 They have to be as simple as possible with the only paths/polygons being those of the electoral or provincial districts.
 Note that on the topojson maps the feature collection has to be named `boundaries`.

-Once you have obtained your map, navigate to the [assets/maps](assets/maps) folder and the appropriate subfolder depending on if it is a SVG or GeoJSON.
+Once you have obtained your map, navigate to the [assets/maps](assets/maps) folder and the appropriate subfolder depending on if it is a SVG or GeoJSON, and upload the map to that folder.

 Then navigate to the [script/map/dict.js] folder and under the `const` declaration at the top paste this with the appropriate text filled:
 ```js